Post Completion OPT

 1) View the Post-OPT Tutorial.

-4) Pick up your I-20 and prepare your OPT packet.
-Refer to the suggested checklist of items to submit to USCIS, from OPT I-20 request form instructions.
-Make sure to visit USCIS's website for the most up-to-date forms and instructions.
-For help with Form I-765 Application for Employment Authorization view ISSS' I-765 Completion Guidelines.
+6) Once you have your I-20 and have prepared your OPT packet, please be aware that USCIS must receive your completed OPT application within 30 days of the new OPT I-20 issuance date.
+Refer to the checklist of items of supporting documents that will need to be submitted to USCIS.
+Make sure to visit USCIS's website for the most up-to-date forms (I-765, G-1145) and instructions.
+For help with Form I-765 Application for Employment Authorization, view ISSS' I-765 Completion Guide.

-5) Optional: Attend an OPT Packet Review Workshop.
-Check ISSS calendar for dates.
+7) Optional: Attend an OPT Packet Prep Workshop.
+Check the ISSS workshop calendar for specific dates.

 Check Processing Time Online